sebas411/REDES_Proyecto_1/README.md

 ## Description

 This program was developed with the objective to learn about the xmpp protocol.
-It consists on
+It consists on a python file named client.py.
+This file is used as a command line interface and has a number of custom commands listed below.
+Using said commands you can connect to a xmpp server, login to your account and chat with other users.

 ## Getting Started